terra-money/terra.py/docs/guides/transactions.rst

 -----------------------------

 Below is the full process of signing a transaction manually that does not use ``Wallet``.
-You will need to build a :class:`StdSignMsg<terra_sdk.core..tx.SignDoc>`, sign it, and add the signatures to an ``StdTx``.
+You will need to build a :class:`SignDoc<terra_sdk.core..tx.SignDoc>`, sign it, and add the signatures to an ``StdTx``.

-A StdSignMsg contains the information required to build a StdTx:
+A SignDoc contains the information required to build a StdTx:

 - **chain_id**: chain ID of blockchain network
 - **account_number**: account number in blockchain